Skip to main content

 1 mentions Positive Neutral Negative

 Reviewers express concern that the game's monetization strategy is misleading, as it is marketed as a remaster despite not meeting those expectations.
-This has led to dissatisfaction among players who feel the pricing does not reflect the product's true value.
+This has led to disappointment among players who feel the pricing does not reflect the product's true value.

 Buy Shadows of the Damned: Hella Remastered